 Adding optional embellishments:

 Ready to wear and celebrate in style!
 Of course, modelling often doesn’t quite go to plan.
 Hehehe.
 Blue-steel Humphrey was unimpressed to share the spotlight with Oli.
-Look at the snobby little minx in the collage above!
-I should know better than to try and get a sensible photo of these two dressed-up together by now.
+Look at the snobby little minx in the collage above.
+Oh my… I should know better than to try and get a sensible photo of these two dressed-up together by now.
 Just like human kids!